SensorsIot/Espurna-Framework/README.md

 This is a fork of Xose's Library.
-I just added iotappStory compatibility.
+I just added IOTappStory compatibility.

 # ESPurna Firmware